 - Naschmarkt: I love to visit markets when abroad and Vienna was no different.
 This is the most popular one in Vienna and has over 100 food and vintage stalls.
 You can get anything from exotic fruits to spices.
 It is like a mini Istanbul bazaar.

 - Belvedere Palace: Another historic complex in Vienna consisting of two Baroque Palaces, beautiful gardens and lovely paintings.

 - Justiz Cafe: Having read recommendations on aerial views of Vienna, we went to the bar on the 18th floor of Sofitel.
 Unless you have a restaurant reservation I did not think the views were magnificent.
 The bar was beautiful and there was a good vibe.

-For a much cheaper and better view I would recommend the Justiz Cafe.
+For a much cheaper and better view, I would recommend the Justiz Cafe.
 The views are so much better and it is free to get in.
-You can enjoy some Viennese cuisine at the canteen if you wish or just go up and have take in the panaromic views.
+You can enjoy some Viennese cuisine at the canteen if you wish or just go up and take in the panoramic views.

-The main reason we had a trip to Vienna was for the Christmas Markets (Weihnachtsmarkt) and they did not dissapoint.
+The main reason we had a trip to Vienna was for the Christmas Markets (Weihnachtsmarkt) and they did not disappoint.
 They have several little markets around the centre, each with a different twist.

 Each of the markets have their own mugs for Gluhwein/hot drinks.

 - Vienna Christmas World on Rathausplatz: This market is located outside the Vienna City Hall and is magical.
 It was my favourite because it had a lot of stalls (about 150) and had the extra addition of different decorations too

 - Christmas Village at Belvedere Palace: The village is not that big and located at the back of the palace.